XurrencyFX/Blossom-C2/README.md

 I'm not responsible for your actions!
 The use of this software is your responsibility.

+⚠️ Warning ⚠️
-⚠️ Do not claim this as your own ⚠️
+Do not claim this as your own!